->As a physical therapist, you teach your patients how to manage their condition so they can live and function at a healthier level.
-The treatment techniques you learn such as developing fitness and wellness-oriented programs allow you to assist patients young and old to move with limited inflictions of pain, restore their ability to perform day-to-day tasks, and prevent disability and loss of mobility.
+>As a physical therapist, you teach your patients how to manage conditions so they can live and function at a healthier level.
+The treatment techniques you use, such as developing fitness and wellness-oriented programs, allow you to assist patients of all ages to move with limited pain, to reclaim their ability to perform day-to-day tasks, and to prevent disability and loss of mobility.

-PTs can provide care for patients in a number of settings, including but not limited to:
+PTs provide care for patients in a number of settings like:

-In order to practice a successful career as a physical therapist, you must obtain a graduate degree from an accredited program in physical therapy and pass the national licensure exam.
-Because of the demands and requirements needed to assist people in restoring and improving motion, PTs have the most specialized education.
-More programs at colleges and universities across the country offer the Doctor of Physical Therapy (DPT) degrees – 199 academic institutions currently support 212 accredited professional physical therapy education programs.
-In most cases, state licensure is required in every state where a physical therapist practices.
-As a traveling PT, you will want to ensure you have the correct licensures before applying for a physical therapy position.
+To practice as a physical therapist, you must obtain a graduate degree from an accredited program in physical therapy and pass the national licensure exam.
+Because of the demands and requirements needed to assist people in restoring and improving motion, PTs require a highly specialized education.
+New PTs must earn a Doctor of Physical Therapy (DPT) degree; master’s degrees in PT are no longer offered in the U.S. In most cases, state licensure is required in every state where a physical therapist practices.
+As a traveling PT, you will want to ensure you have the correct credentials and licensure before applying for a travel physical therapy job.

+Discover what Cross Country Allied can do for PTs!
 At Cross Country Allied, the possibilities of where you can take your career as a physical therapist are endless.
-When you take a PT job, you can get rewarded for your hard work not only with high pay and great benefits but the ability to visit places you have only wished you could go before.
-Whether you love the sunshine of Florida and Southern California, the rugged mountains of New England and the Pacific Northwest or just want to stay close to your hometown, you will gain a fresh, new perspective on your skill level and capabilities as you travel the country as a PT.
+When you take a PT job, you can be rewarded for your hard work not only with high pay and great benefits but the ability to visit places you have only wished you could go before.
+Whether you love the sunshine of Florida and Southern California or the rugged mountains of New England and the Pacific Northwest, or you just want to stay close to your hometown, you will gain a fresh, new perspective on your skill level and capabilities as you travel the country as a PT.

 The talented recruiters at Cross Country Allied will get to know you and help you find the ideal assignment that meets all of your expectations.
 Plus, wherever your travels take you, an excellent benefits package will be waiting: